HenriTEL/gitblog2/docs/index.md

 * Add about page (and link to it from pp) based on user bio and README.md
 * Use user's profile handle first and commit author only as a fallback
 * E2E tests
-* Deal with TODOs or make issues for newcomers
+* Deal with code's TODOs or make issues for newcomers
 * Improve score on <https://pagespeed.web.dev/analysis/https-blog-henritel-com/oktd50o2sy?form_factor=desktop>
 * Add doc for customisation
   * Change template + accessible variables